Mobi45651/SiH-FlowState/README.md

-`ml/explain.py` combines each factor's current severity with the trained model's global feature importance, ranks the seven factors (Rainfall, Drainage Load, Blockage, Elevation, Slope, Impervious Surface, History), and generates a plain-language explanation — always paired with a disclaimer that this is an approximation, not causal proof.
+`ml/explain.py` combines each factor's current severity with the trained model's global feature importance, ranks the seven factors (Rainfall, Drainage Load, Blockage, Elevation, Slope,History) , and generates a plain-language explanation — always paired with a disclaimer that this is an approximation, not causal proof.

 ## 15. Drain Blockage Detection